-Policy Emp 2 - New Employment Opportunities.
-The policy is the same as in the Made Neighbourhood Plan.

-Policy Emp 3 - Broadband Infrastructure.
-This policy has been updated to reflect technological advances since the Neighbourhood Plan was made.
+- Policy Emp 2 New Employment Opportunities.
+The policy is the same as in the Made Neighbourhood Plan. - Policy Emp 3 Broadband Infrastructure.
+This policy has been updated to reflect technological advances since

 Policy Inf 1 - Developer Contributions.
 The policy has been updated to reflect the Local Plan (2019)